wanyuenmei/di/Language.md

 application dataplane.
 The *to* label will be made available to the *from* atoms as a hostname on which sockets can be opened.
-In the above example the containers implementing *webTier* may open a socket to the hostname "database.di" which will connect them to the appropriate database containers.
+In the above example the containers implementing *webTier* may open a socket to the hostname "database.q" which will connect them to the appropriate database containers.

 ##### Load Balancing